matn7/CS-Notes/src/main/java/basic_java/README.md

 - It either happens completely or it doesn't happen at all.
 - No side effect of an atomic action are visible until the action is completed.
 - Even small operation like i++ is not thread safe.
 Operation involves three steps:
-    - Read the value which is currently stored in i
+    - Read the value which is currently stored in i.
-    - Add one to it (atomic operation)
+    - Add one to it (atomic operation).
-    - Store it in i
+    - Store it in i.
 - In multithreaded environment there can be unexpected results.
 - For example if thread 1 is reading the value and immediately after that thread 2 store the value.
 - To prevent these, Java provides atomic operations.
 - Atomic operations are performed as a single unit without interference from other threads ensuring data consistency.
 - A good example is AtomicInteger.
-- To implement a value of AtomicInteger we use the incrementAndGet() method Java ensures this operation is Atomic.
+- To implement a value of AtomicInteger we use the `incrementAndGet()` method Java ensures this operation is Atomic.

 **What is the BlockedQueue in Java?**